znoodle63/AOR-RD/adma/README.md

 - Step 2: Analyze that this expression [action verb] [object] and reflects [subjectivity type]
 - Step 3: Therefore, determine whether the sentence expresses an academic opinion

-To further improve reasoning fidelity, we introduce a **contrastive rationale distillation strategy**:
+To further improve reasoning fidelity, we introduce a **contrastive learning strategy**:

 - Counterfactual rationales with inverted logic are constructed
 - The model is trained to distinguish valid and flawed reasoning